engromerbaig/alpago-properties-clone/README.md

 - ✨ Pixel-perfect layout
 - 📱 Fully responsive design
-- 🎞️ Smooth scroll-based animations
+- 🎞️ Smooth scroll-based and entry animations
-- 🧑‍💻 Clean, modular code in Next.js
+- 🧑‍💻 Clean, modular, and maintainable code in Next.js
 - ⚙️ Live deployment on Netlify
+- 🚀 Optimized performance with preloading and skeleton loading

 ---